junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Sportsmen’s Heritage And Recreational Enhancement (SHARE) Act”.
+This Act may be cited as the “Sportsmen’s Heritage And Recreational Enhancement Act” or the “SHARE Act” .

 ## § 2.
 Wildlife and Hunting Heritage Conservation Council Advisory Committee